perama-v/min-know/README.md

 data type.
 The library will use the methods in the `./extraction` module to convert the data.

+For example:
-For example, the address-appearance-index is created and maintained by having locally available Unchained Index chunk files (produced by trueblocks-core [https://github.com/TrueBlocks/trueblocks-core)](https://github.com/TrueBlocks/trueblocks-core)).
+- The address-appearance-index is created and maintained by having locally available Unchained Index chunk files (produced by trueblocks-core [https://github.com/TrueBlocks/trueblocks-core)](https://github.com/TrueBlocks/trueblocks-core)).
 They are parsed and reorganised to form the TODD-compliant format.
+- The nametags database is created and maintained by having individual files (one per address) that contain JSON-encoded names and tags.

 Other raw formats might be flat files containing data of various kinds.

 ## Extend the library for your data

-See the [getting started guide](./GETTING_STARTED.md) for how to use min-know for a new database.
+See [GETTING_STARTED.md](./GETTING_STARTED.md) for how to use min-know for a new database.

-## Manifest Coordination using a smart contract
+## Manifest coordination using a smart contract

 TODD-compilance is about coordination by default (e.g., having a Schelling point for a distributed database)